RunoTech/Web3GrantPlatform/replit.md

 # Overview

 DUXXAN is a professional Web3 donation platform for Ethereum and BSC Mainnets.
 It features a corporate Binance-style design with both light and dark themes.
 The platform facilitates commission-free donations, with funds directly reaching campaign creators.
-Revenue is generated through one-time account activation fees paid in USDT/BUSD.
+Revenue is generated through one-time campaign creation fees paid via MetaMask (USDT).
 Key functionalities include campaign management, a daily reward system, and comprehensive admin controls for fee management and winner selection.
 The affiliate/referral system has been removed to simplify the platform and focus on core donation features.

 # User Preferences